- Breast Implant Surgery

 - If you have silicone gel-filled breast implants, you will need to undergo periodic MRI examinations in order to detect ruptures that do not cause symptoms (“silent ruptures”).
 For early detection of silent rupture, the FDA recommends that women with silicone gel-filled breast implants receive MRI screenings 3 years after they receive a new implant and every 2 years after that.
 MRI screening for implant rupture is costly and may not be covered by your insurance.

-- If you have breast implants, you may have a very low but increased risk of developing a rare type of cancer called anaplastic large cell lymphoma (ALCL) in the breast tissue surrounding the implant.
-ALCL is not breast cancer.
-Women diagnosed with ALCL in the breast may need to be treated with surgery, chemotherapy and/or radiation therapy.
+- If you have breast implants, you have a low risk of developing a rare type of cancer called breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) in the breast tissue surrounding the implant.
+BIA-ALCL is not breast cancer.
+Women diagnosed with BIA-ALCL may need to be treated with surgery, chemotherapy and/or radiation therapy.